irmen/Pyro4/docs/source/api/socketserver.rst

         must be a string of the form ``"serverhostname:serverport"`` can be different from the host:port arguments passed to initServer. because either of those can be None and the server will choose something appropriate.
-        If the socket is a unix domain socket, it should be of the form ``"./u:socketname"``.
+        If the socket is a Unix domain socket, it should be of the form ``"./u:socketname"``.